Duxbury DBT is the world's leading braille translation software. DBT supports UEB English and over 140 other languages.

 - The ability to include tactile graphics files for mixed text-and-graphic documents

 - DBT allows languages other than the principal language to be embedded in the same file and treated as appropriate for the context.
 (Contact us if you have questions about a specific language.)
 Now braille for foreign-language texts and language teaching texts is a snap.

-- Bidirectional (print-to-braille and braille-to-print) translation
+- Bidirectional (print-to-braille and braille-to-print) translation for most languages.

 - Accurate presentation of both print or braille in either WYSIWYG (what-you-see-is-what-you-get) or coded (how-you-get-what-you-want) views in the word-processing screen, with easy switching between views

 - A "translated line" showing the "other" form in either print or braille files

 - Six-key chording for braille and print entry, not timing-based, compatible with most keyboards

 - Help screens throughout the program

 - Over 100 formatting & translation codes for a high level of flexibility

 - A user-extendable template library for even more flexibility

 - A spell-checker with 300,000-word dictionary